We fear what we don’t understand and can’t control. Hence why so many people fear and avoid their financial situation.

 Or maybe you estimated you only spend $50 a week on dinners or lunches out but you actually spend on average $100.

-If you’re not tracking your spending these things can add up quickly without realising it.
+If you’re not tracking your spending these things can add up quickly without realizing it.

 Use the comparison between your actual spending and your predicted spending to help you identify these leaky buckets and come up with ways to ‘plug’ them.